 In addition to the platform, we logged a number of different features.
-The most popular by far was an events list, with over 95% showcasing upcoming gigs.
-Ecommerce was second on the list with 75% of sites selling something of one sort or another.
+The most popular by far was an events list, with over 95% showcasing upcoming gigs. eCommerce was second on the list with 75% of sites selling something of one sort or another.

-It’s unsurprising that artists are turning to ecommerce to support themselves, but what was surprising was the wide array of platforms being used.
+It’s unsurprising that artists are turning to eCommerce to support themselves, but what was surprising was the wide array of platforms being used.
 Of the nearly 500 sites, we counted over 90 different methods for selling goods without a single dominant player.

 Services like Topspin, BigCartel, Port Merchandise, Shopify, Musictoday, WooCommerce, Kings Road, and Kung Fu, and plain old PayPal buttons had pretty good representation in our limited results.

-Ecommerce engines come in all shapes and sizes, each with their own pros and cons, and they aren’t always directly comparable.
+Today, eCommerce engines come in all shapes and sizes, each with their own pros and cons, and they aren’t always directly comparable.
 Many of the options we encountered are full service merchandising operations that handle everything from design to fulfillment, so you need a large fanbase to partner with them and usually only receive a percentage of each sale.
 We won’t spend time digging into those options.
 Instead, we’ll look into selling digital products and physical goods you plan to ship yourself.

-Ecommerce platforms can be divided into two major categories that will play the biggest factor in helping you determine which is best for you: hosted and self-hosted.
+Typically, eCommerce platforms can be divided into two major categories that will play the biggest factor in helping you determine which is best for you: hosted and self-hosted.

 As with most things, it’s best to choose the right tool for the job, which is what we’ll focus on from here on out.

-Best Self-hosted Ecommerce Platforms
+Best Self-hosted eCommerce Platforms

-Self-hosted ecommerce platforms have the potential to be the most cost-effective solution, but can just as easily cost the most.
+Self-hosted eCommerce platforms have the potential to be the most cost-effective solution, but can just as easily cost the most.
 They give you all the benefits of WordPress itself, but also require more ongoing care.